bosonprotocol/boson-protocol-contracts/docs/tasks.md

 ### Upgrade facet
 Upgrade existing facets, add new facets or remove existing facets.
 We provide different npm scripts for different use cases.
 A script for Hardhat network does not exist.
 Since contracts are discarded after the deployment, they cannot be upgraded.

 For upgrade to succeed you need an account with UPGRADER role.
-Refer to "Manage Roles" to see how to grant it.
+Refer to [Manage roles](#manage-roles) to see how to grant it.

 - **local network**.
 This upgrades the existing diamond on a independent instance of local network (e.g. `npx hardhat node`).
 Upgrade process is described [here](local-development.md#upgrade-facets).
 ```npm run upgrade-facets:local```